-Pectus carinatum describes a protrusion of the chest over the sternum, often described as giving the person a bird-like appearance.
+Pectus carinatum is present when the chest protrudes over the sternum.
+It is often described as giving the person a bird-like appearance.

 Pigeon breast; Pigeon chest

-People with pectus carinatum generally develop normal hearts and lungs, but the deformity may prevent these from functioning optimally.
-There is some evidence that pectus carinatum may prevent complete expiration of air from the lungs in children.
-These young people may have a decrease in stamina, even if they do not recognize it.
+People with pectus carinatum generally develop a normal heart and lungs.
+However, the deformity may prevent these from functioning as well as they could.
+There is some evidence that pectus carinatum may prevent complete emptying of air from the lungs in children.
+These young people may have less stamina, even if they do not recognize it.

-No specific care is indicated for this condition.
+No specific home care is needed for this condition.

 When to Contact a Medical Professional